UmerBahadur/AICustomerSupport/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Contributing
+Contributions are welcome!
+If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.
+Your feedback and contributions are highly appreciated.

+<p align="center">Please hit us up at <a target="_blank" href="mailto:robinhoodfrost360@gmail.com">robinhoodfrost360@gmail.com</a> or <a target="_blank" href="mailto:umerbahadur982@gmail.com">umerbahadur982@gmail.com</a>  if you have any feedback or ideas for the chatbot.</p>